Pirita Tolvanen sitting by a desk with posters behind her on a wall

 • The ASLA-Fulbright MCPD grant can be cost-shared with the applicant’s home institution/organization.

-• Applicants working in higher education institutions are required to find out the home institution’s view on sharing the grant costs.
+• Applicants with institutional affiliation are required to find out their home institution’s/organization’s view on sharing the grant costs.

-Some applications submitted to the ASLA-Fulbright Mid-Career Professional Development Grant program may also be automatically considered for the following two award categories:
+Some applications submitted to the ASLA-Fulbright Mid-Career Professional Development Grant program may also be considered for the following grant category:

-• Applications focusing on topics of current and global importance submitted to the ASLA-Fulbright Mid-Career Professional Development Grant program are automatically considered also for the Seeking Solutions for Global Challenges Award.
+• Applications focusing on topics of current and global importance submitted to the ASLA-Fulbright Mid-Career Professional Development Grant program may be considered also for the Seeking Solutions for Global Challenges Award.

 How to apply?